A Soldier's Heart: Broadcast

 The series airs on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel.

 On March 16, 2020, despite having already canned its episodes, the show suspended it's airings and its production was put on hiatus due to the 2020 Luzon enhanced community quarantine in response to the COVID-19 pandemic in the Philippines.
 Its timeslot was temporarily filled by Wildflower, iWant Originals and Tubig at Langis.

-Thereafter, the show's future would be placed in doubt after the temporary closure of ABS-CBN following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.
-However, on June 4, 2020, it was announced that the show would make its return on June 15, 2020, with a brand new season on cable-and-satellite channel Kapamilya Channel.
+Thereafter, the series future placed in doubt after the ABS-CBN closure, following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.
+However, the series is return on June 15, 2020, with a brand new season on cable-and-satellite channel Kapamilya Channel.

-Reruns

-A Soldier's Heart is currently re-aired internationally based on YouTube feed Kapamilya Online Live since November 1, 2022, replacing Magpahanggang Wakas.

-The series re-aired on January 2, 2023 on Kapamilya Channel and A2Z under Kapamilya Gold afternoon block replacing the re-runs of Be My Lady.
+The series re-aired on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live (since November 1, 2022, replacing Magpahanggang Wakas) and A2Z's Zuper Hapon from January 2 to May 19, 2023, replacing the re-run of Be My Lady and was replaced by How to Move On in 30 Days.